-Over the past year, we’ve paid the Big Sur, California area a couple visits, and it has quickly become one of our favorite destinations in the U.S!
+Over the past couple of years, we’ve paid the Big Sur, California area a few visits, and it has quickly become one of our favorite destinations in the U.S!
 Each time we visit, we’ve stayed at Alila Ventana Big Sur.
-After a few trips, I feel like I’m ready to give you the scoop on how to make the most of your stay!
+Having experienced the resort several times, I feel like I’m ready to give you the scoop on how to make the most of your stay!

 Booking Your Stay

 Ventana Big Sur is actually part of the Alila brand of hotels.
 Their main focus is to create beautiful resorts in remote locations with experiences that focus on health and wellness.
+The word “Alila” actually means “surprise” in Sanskrit!
+It’s fitting because each Alila property is meant to surprise guests with their unique offerings and experiences.
 Alila is also under the umbrella of World of Hyatt, which is great, because that means you can book them with Hyatt loyalty points.

-The average cash price at Ventana ranges from $1800-$5000, so we definitely opt to go the pay-with-points route.
+The average cash price at Ventana ranges from $1800-$5000 per night, so we definitely opt to go the pay-with-points route.
+All of our stays have been for 3 nights.
 On our first visit, we redeemed a total of 85,000 points for the weekend.
 This was an off-peak time of the year and before the resort moved up a to Category 8 hotel (the tier system for points and free night redemption).
 Our next trip was a total of 135,000 points, but this was a peak weekend so the redemption rates weren’t as great as the time before.
+For our most recent trip in October 2023, we used 198,000 points for the weekend but booked the Big Sur Suite instead of a base room like we had in the past.
+We had some friends traveling with us that weekend and they booked the available base room on points that weekend.

 There are a few options, and we have done this a couple different ways.
 One option is to fly into SFO.
 With it being a larger airport, there are more flights in and out which provides extra flexibility.
 Another option, and the one I prefer, is to fly into SJC.
 It is a smaller airport, so it’s easier to navigate.
 It’s also closer to the resort and cuts the drive down to about 2 hours without stops compared to 2 hours and 40 minutes from SFO.